 Utility Commission.
 The Utility Commission shall consist of seven members.
 One member shall be an Alderperson who shall be appointed by the Mayor with the approval of the Common Council for a term of one year commencing on May 1.
 The remaining six members of the Commission shall serve a three-year term commencing May 1.
 The terms shall be staggered so that no more than two members' terms shall expire each year.
 Members shall be appointed by the Mayor with the powers and responsibilities prescribed by Wisconsin State Statute and the Code of the City of Lodi.

-The Utility Commission, under the general control and supervision of the Common Council, shall be responsible for the entire management and shall supervise the operation of the utilities departments.
-Those departments include: Electrical Distribution Utility, Water Utility, and Sanitary Wastewater Utility.
-The Utility Commission shall control day-to-day management, including staff and personnel, of the electrical distribution system, drinking water and fire protection water system and the sanitary wastewater collection and treatment system.
-The Mayor and Common Council shall appoint and confirm respectively, members of the Utilities Commission.
+The Utility Commission, under the general control and supervision of the Common Council, shall take entire charge and management of the Utility, appoint a manager and authorize such subordinates as may be necessary and shall supervise the operation of the Utility under the general control of the Common Council, pursuant to § 66.0805, Wis.
+Stats.
+The Mayor and Common Council shall appoint and confirm, respectively, members of the Utilities Commission.

 The Commission shall have power to make all necessary rules governing its own proceedings and its own department.